Meditation for Attention: A Practical Focus Training Guide

 How to Use Meditation to Improve Attention in 10 Minutes

-If the mind wanders 40 times, you get 40 chances to practice returning.
-That is the work.
+If the mind wanders 40 times, that gives you 40 chances to practice returning.
+That is the work, not a sign that you are failing.
 Tools like the Mindful.net Mindfulness Practices App can offer gentle guided support, alongside Calm or Headspace, but an app is optional.
 If you want a closely related practice, our focus meditation guide breaks the same skill into a beginner routine.

 Best Meditation to Improve Attention for Different Focus Problems